rubygitflow/mea_publisher/README.md

 # Mea publisher
 Collection of opinions on technological experience.

 ## Features
 * User registration and authentication;
-* Storage of user records and logging after their modification;
+* Storing user records and logging manipulations with them;
-* Email notification after adding posts.
+* Emailing notification after adding new post.

 ## Local use
 * Ruby version:
-3.2.1
+3.2.1 or higher
 * Ruby on Rails version:
-7.1.0.alpha
+7.1.0 or higher
 * Install app
+Add the `.env` file from `.env.sample`.
 ```bash
 bundle install
 bundle exec rails db:create